-Maximum building heights should generally accord with Rescode requirements and where relevant, the Small Lot Housing Code.
+Maximum building heights must be in accordance with Rescode requirements and where relevant, the Small Lot Housing Code.

 Triple storey dwellings and/or basements should adhere to the relevant height requirements.
 Basements may have a maximum projection of 1.2m above natural ground level.